NICMx/rdap-server/migration.md

 ### asn_status

 This table contains the relation between an ASN and its status.
-Its fields are the following:

 |Column name|Column type|Column description|Nullable|Referenced table|Referenced column|
 |:----------|:----------|:-----------------|:-------|:---------------|:---------------:|